500 Series Tape Emulator

 Sends the signal through the “True Tape” circuitry, which is affected by the saturation, blend and 15 / 30 IPS controls.

 Provides +/– 12dB adjustment of level on incoming signal levels, prior to the tape circuit.

-Controls the signal level being sent to the magnetic Tape Head.
-As the saturation level increases the level on the “record” head rises, and the replay gain is reduced so that the overall output signal level remains more or less constant.
-In a real tape recorder, you would adjust the record and replay gain controls separately, however in the 542 the record and replay gain controls are coupled so that the overall signal level only varies as the “Tape” saturation level changes.
+Controls the signal level being sent to the "tape head" circuit.
+As the saturation level increases, the level on the “record” head rises, and the replay gain is reduced so that the overall output signal level remains more or less constant.
+In a real tape recorder, you would adjust the record and replay gain controls separately - however, in the 542 the record and replay gain controls are coupled so that the overall signal level only varies as the “Tape” saturation level changes.
 As you approach maximum saturation setting, the output signal level will drop due to the effect of extreme saturation and soft clip.